ompl/omplapp/doc/dox/installation.md

   This is it.
 You are done.
 It will take quite a while, though, to download, build, and install OMPL.app and all its dependencies.
 It is recommended to let this running overnight.
 The GUI is invoked from the command line by \c /opt/local/bin/ompl_app.
 Demo programs and input files for the GUI can be found in \c /opt/local/share/ompl.

-- If you downloaded the source distribution of OMPL.app, then you need to install the dependencies Boost, CMake, assimp, PQP, OpenDE, PyQt4, PyOpenGL, and Py++.
+- If you downloaded the source distribution of OMPL.app, then you need to install the dependencies Boost, CMake, assimp, FCL, OpenDE, PyQt4, PyOpenGL, and Py++.
 If you have MacPorts installed, type the following:

       sudo port sync
-      sudo port install boost +python27 \; install cmake assimp pqp ode py27-pyqt4 py27-opengl py27-pyplusplus-devel
+      sudo port install boost +python27 \; install cmake assimp fcl ode py27-pyqt4 py27-opengl py27-pyplusplus-devel

   If you omit the \c +python27 part, Boost.Python will not be installed, and the Python bindings for OMPL cannot be compiled.
 The commands above can take quite a while to complete.
 It is recommended to let this running overnight.
 If you do not care for the Python bindings or the GUI, you can reduce the total number of dependencies that need to be installed significantly by typing the following commands instead of the ones above:

       sudo port sync
-      sudo port install boost cmake assimp pqp ode
+      sudo port install boost cmake assimp fcl ode

 - It is __very__ important that you use the same installed version of Python for all dependencies and OMPL.app.
 If you are using MacPorts, then you __must__ use the MacPorts version of python 2.7 (most likely installed in <tt>/opt/local/bin</tt>).
 To make this version the default python version, make sure <tt>/opt/local/bin</tt> appears before <tt>/usr/bin</tt> in your PATH.
 You can add a line like this to your <tt>${HOME}/.bash_profile</tt>: